carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-nm.rst

 .. option:: --version

- Display the version of this program.
+ Display the version of the :program:`llvm-nm` executable.
 Does not stack with other commands.

 .. option:: --without-aliases